English Language Resources

 Learning Support Services

-Drop-in Writing Tutoring available to all students.
-Monday - Thursday, 3pm to 6pm at the ARCenter, room 216.
+Drop-in Writing Tutoring available to all students at the ARCenter, room 216.
 Please visit Learning Support Services website for the current schedule.

-Advanced Academic English is a 5-unit course offered during Winter quarter 2014.
+Advanced Academic English is a 5-unit course offered during Fall quarter 2014.
 It is a course intended for International Students who would like to work on their academic English language skills.
-The course focuses on developing learners' vocabulary and pronunciation, on reading and speaking skills, on advanced level grammar (how to apply rules in spoken and written language), and culturally important issues related to studying in the US.
+Students continue to develop an academic vocabulary (e.g., collocations, idiomatic expressions), which is a significant contributor to successful academic reading and writing.
+Students also practice complex sentence structures in written and spoken language through weekly oral presentations and written assignments..

 English in Action